mlverse/mall/r/tests/testthat/_snaps/llm-extract.md

       [1] "user"

       [[1]]$content
       You are a helpful text extraction engine.
-Extract the product being referred to on the text.
+Extract the product being referred to in the text.
 I expect 1 item exactly.
 No capitalization.
 No explanations.
 The answer is based on the following text:
       {x}